-Although this passage is repeatedly used to prove man has an immortal soul that animals do not have, most translations, other than the King James, apply it to the living breathing being or person, not to an invisible inter deathless part of a person.
+(3) MAN AND ANIMALS BECAME "A LIVING BEING."
+The body of dust + the breath of life = a living being-soul (a living being-nehphesh), Genesis 2:7.
+Although this passage is repeatedly used to prove that an immortal, deathless soul that was put in a person that was not put in animals, most translations, other than the King James, apply it to the living breathing being or person, not to an invisible, deathless, immaterial something that was put in a person.
 Adam being spoken of as a "living being" (nehphesh Strong's Hebrew word #5315-"a breathing creature") proves he was mortal, not immortal, just as all "living beings" (nehphesh) fish, birds, animals, are mortal, not immortal.
-How can this be one of the proof texts used to prove Adam was made with an immortal soul?
+How can this be one of the most used proof texts used to prove Adam was made with an immortal soul?
 If it proves Adam had an immortal soul, then it proves that fish have an immortal soul that cannot die.

-It is importance to understand that it is being said that both animals and mankind are a soul (are living beings), not that animals or mankind have a soul (have a part, an immortal, invisible, no substitute something in them that cannot die).
-Many assume Genesis is saying only mankind has souls, but animals do not.
+It is importance to understand that it is being said that both animals and mankind are a soul (are living beings), not that animals or mankind have a soul, have a part, an immortal, invisible, no substitute something in them that cannot die; there is a world of different in being a soul and an immortal soul being in you.
+Many assume, with much help from the translators and theology that Genesis is saying only mankind has souls, but animals do not.
 Because of what most have been taught, without realizing it they read into this that only mankind has a soul that is an immortal, invisible, no substitutes something that cannot die.
 This causes them to believe that only this immortal part of them self will be saved (more on this at the end of this chapter).